 - Remove tape from tube that holds 50-60 cocoons and set on top of the nesting block.

 In September, you’ll get a reminder to mail your nesting block full of “baby bees” back to Rent Mason Bees using your box and pre-paid shipping label.
-They will clean the cocoons and safely store them in hibernation over the winter.
-Then, the next Spring, healthy mason bee cocoons are sent to farmers all over the West Coast to pollinate crops such as apple, blueberry, pear, cherry and almond.
+We will clean the cocoons and safely store them in hibernation over the winter.
+Then, the next Spring, healthy mason bee cocoons are sent back to our gardeners and farmers to pollinate crops such as apple, blueberry, pear, cherry and almond.

 HOW YOU’RE MAKING A DIFFERENCE – When you host, you help pollinate gardens, put healthy bees back into the ecosystem and help farmers produce more food.